adobe-platform/docker-aws-secrets-downloader/README.md

 * The type of secret that this is.
 * _Required_: Yes
 * _Type_: String
-* _Allowed Values_: "file", "env", "invoke", "rsa"
+* _Allowed Values_: "file", "env", "invoke", "rsa", "etcd"

 #### path

 * Where the secret should be saved.
 If the type is "file" or "rsa", this is a path.
 If the type is "env" this is a environment variable name.
 * _Required_: Conditional.
-Required if type is "file", "rsa", or "env".
+Required if type is "file", "rsa", "env", or "etcd".
 * _Type_: String
-* _Examples_: "/root/.sampleconfig", "SAMPLE_SECRET", "/root/.ssh/userkey"
+* _Examples_: "/root/.sampleconfig", "SAMPLE_SECRET", "/root/.ssh/userkey", "/FD/sampleetcdval"

 #### permissions